simonhaenisch/prettier-plugin-organize-imports/readme.md

 The plugin will be loaded by Prettier automatically.
 No configuration needed.

+Note: Yarn 2 [does not yet support](https://github.com/prettier/prettier/issues/8474) automatic plugin discovery.
+[See the prettier documentation](https://prettier.io/docs/en/plugins.html) on plugins for alternatives to manually load them when using Yarn 2.

 Files containing the substring `// organize-imports-ignore` or `// tslint:disable:ordered-imports` are skipped.

 ### Vue.js